 “Yep.
 They’re fuckin’ stupid, not talking to anyone.
 They should’ve known better than to build a helispot on top of the fire,” said Donald.

 Heads continued to nod…

 Desmond’s answer to why firefighters take such a risky job — because they don’t think it’s risky — was a fabulous counterpoint to dominant theories of risk taking at the time, which tended to suggest that men who did risky things were trying to prove their masculinity or seek adoration as a hero.

 It’s easy to conclude that the firefighters are delusional for thinking that fire isn’t risky, but Desmond does a wonderful job of showing that their denial of risk is mundane.
 We do it every day that we jump into a car and approach 70 miles per hour on the freeway.
 If we are worried about our safety, it’s usually because we are concerned about the skills and attention of other drivers.
 Most of us think that we, personally, are pretty decent, even great drivers.
 The firefighters tend to feel the same about fire.

 Today’s deaths remind us that fire is dangerous.
 We should also remember that risky jobs are disproportionately filled by the least powerful members of our society.
 Wildland firefighters are typically low income men from rural backgrounds; in Desmond’s study, they were also disproportionately Latino and American Indian.
 As Desmond wrote: “Certain bodies, deemed precious, are protected, while others, deemed expendable, protect.”
 Let’s take a moment to remember the 19 who lost their lives yesterday, as well as the other men and women who do the dangerous work of America.
-And be careful everybody.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+And be careful everybody.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.